Ozarke/sentiment/README.md

   <img align="middle" src="https://roll20.zendesk.com/hc/article_attachments/360067047013/Roll20__Online_virtual_tabletop_for_pen_and_paper_RPGs_and_board_games.png" width="60%"/>
 </p>

 The first script that should be added is the WindroseCore.js.
-This is the core API for the scripting done for windrose system.<br/>
+This is the core API for the scripting done for Sentiment system.<br/>
 The name the script added does not matter and can be named anything.<br/>
 Copy the entire text of the WindroseCore.js into this new script.<br/>
 <br/>